afrazhaq/AI-393-Spring-2021/README.md

 ## Kaggle Submission ##

 Although implementation of KNN technique gave us 99% test accuracy.
 To achieve the perfect score for Kaggle competition, we would've opted for implementation of Neural Network.
-To view more details about our submission, Click on [Kaggle](https://www.kaggle.com/naufilmajid/my-first-submit-1/).
+To view more details about our Kaggle submissions, Click on [Kaggle 1](https://www.kaggle.com/naufilmajid/my-first-submit-1/) or [Kaggle 2](https://www.kaggle.com/naufilmajid/my-first-submit).

 <img src="/final project/finalscore.PNG" alt="Highest Kaggle score"/>